Our Community Partners

-FoMA meets at 7 p.m. on the first Thursday of each month in the Jr./Sr. High School Faculty Room, which is across the hall from the cafeteria.
+FoMA meets at 7 p.m. on the first Thursday of each month in the Jr./Sr. High School Library.
 FoMA welcomes and encourages public participation and ideas.

 If you would like to receive emails about FoMA activities, or have a question about FoMA, email firstname.lastname@example.org or speak to a member.